Akuli/math-tutorial/vectors-explained.md

 # Vector Explanations

-If you haven't read [this thing](README.md#vectors) yet go ahead and read it now.
-This chapter focuses on explaining how the things in it work. **This thing is not for you if you just want to get things done**
+If you haven't read [this vector section](README.md#vectors) yet go ahead and read it now.
+This chapter explains how the things I showed in the vector section work.

 ## The Length